 Fuel Tanks on PHEVs aren’t very different in theory from those in conventional vehicles; a nozzle from a fuel station attaches to your vehicle to fill the tank.

 These are just a few of the key components that you can expect to find on most or all PHEVs, but this is by no means an exhaustive list.

 Petrol and diesel vehicles have been part and parcel of the automobile experience, and for over a century, petrol and diesel-powered engines have been the go-to options for car owners around the world.
 As more and more conventional vehicles got on our roads, we began to notice how dangerous and destructive internal combustion vehicles are to public health and the health of our planet.

-After all, it is said and done, there’s no denying the fact that petrol and diesel powered vehicles have helped build modern society as we know it, and they’ve played a very integral role in development.
+There’s no denying the fact that petrol and diesel-powered vehicles have helped build modern society as we know it, and they’ve played a very integral role in development.
 But the time may have come for us to move on from environmentally destructive internal combustion engines to more environmentally sustainable options.
-That being said, some key components of conventional petrol or diesel-powered vehicles include the following;
+Some key components of conventional petrol or diesel-powered vehicles include the following;

 - Internal Combustion Engine